TypingHare/computer_beginner_lifesaver/src/paths/README.md

 > [!IMPORTANT]
 >
-> Take five to ten minutes to play around with these Linux commands, and explore how *path resolution* and *path normalization* work in the terminal.
+> Take five to ten minutes to play around with these Linux commands and explore how *path resolution* and *path normalization* work in the terminal.
 >
 > > Practices make perfect.
 > >